agency-library/agency/examples/README.md

 The top-level directory named 'examples' contains a `SConstruct` and `SConscript` file. `SContruct` contains definitions of common functionality used by the rest of the build system. `SConscript` describes what targets the build process should build.

 After setting up a SCons build environment, the `SConstruct` sets up a hierarchical build by invoking the top-level `SConscript` files in the root directory.
-The top-level `SConscript` file calls the `RecursivelyCreateProgramsAndUnitTestAliases()` method to recursively traverse the directory tree and create a program and unit test from each source file.
+The top-level `SConscript` file calls the `RecursivelyCreateProgramsAndUnitTestAliases()` method to recursively traverse the directory tree and create a program from each source file.